netxms/netxms-doc/admin/log-monitoring.rst

     <tag>httpd</tag>

-will match records with tag "httpd" (case-insensetive), and
+will match records with tag "httpd" (case-insensitive), and

 .. code-block:: xml